 There are billions of species (kinds) of mammals, insects, birds and reptiles found in tropical rainforests.
 There are so many that there are many that have not been named or even identified yet.

-A tree kangaroo found in tropical rainforests of Papua New Guinea
+Goodfellows tree kangaroo with young in tropical rainforests of Papua New Guinea

 About half of all the world's animal species live in tropical rainforests, in all the layers of the forest.
 Different animals are found in different countries.

 It is estimated that there are more than 50 million different kinds of insects alone in tropical rainforests.
 Almost 50 different species (kinds) of ant were found on one tree in Peru.

 Tropical rainforests are almost perfect for animal survival.
 It is always warm, and there are no season changes bringing times when there is little food.
 There is shade from the heat and shelter from the rain.
 There is no shortage of water.

 Because there are so many creatures living in the rainforest, there is a great deal of competition for food, sunlight and space.
 Animals have developed special features in order to survive.
 This is called adaptation.